 Furthermore, we rely upon trade secrets and know-how and continuing technological innovation to develop and maintain our competitive position.
-We seek to protect our proprietary information, in part, using confidentiality agreements with our collaborators, employees and consultants and invention assignment agreements with our collaborators and selected consultants.
+We seek to protect our proprietary information, in part, using confidentiality agreements with our collaborators, employees and consultants and invention assignment agreements with our employees.
+We also have confidentiality agreements or invention assignment agreements with our collaborators and selected consultants.
 These agreements are designed to protect our proprietary information and, in the case of the invention assignment agreements, to grant us ownership of technologies that are developed through a relationship with a third party.
 These agreements may be breached, and we may not have adequate remedies for any breach.
 In addition, our trade secrets may otherwise become known or be independently discovered by competitors.
-To the extent that our collaborators, employees and consultants use intellectual property owned by others in their work for us, disputes may arise as to the rights in related or resulting know-how and inventions.
+To the extent that our collaborators, employees and consultants use intellectual property owned by others in their work for us, disputes may arise as to the rights in related or resulting know-how and inventions